Colorful illustration of AI vocabulary and language concepts

 Bias

-Bias in AI is when a model's outputs reflect biases in its training data — cultural, racial, gender, political, whatever.
+Bias in AI is when a model's outputs reflect biases in its training data, such as cultural, racial, gender, political, whatever.
 Every model trained on internet data has some baked in.

 Alignment